 Get your month-by-month career action plan straight to your inbox

 Relationships matter.
 This is one of the many lessons that I learned from 6 years working at LinkedIn, where they hold this idea as one of their six company values.
-In retrospect, it was more a case of “re-learning” the lesson: my career journey could be a case study for how much relationships matter.
+In retrospect, it was more a case of “re-learning” the lesson: my career journey could be a case study for how much relationships matter and the reason why networking is so important.

 In this article I’ll share the story of my 25+ year career journey to date to highlight how professional networks have helped me along the way.
 I’m hoping that, for those of you who might be earlier on in your working lives, this might give you some ideas about how to navigate to where you want to go.